nanograv/PINT/docs/installation.rst

 By default this will install in your system site-packages.
-Depending on your system and preferences, you may want to append ``--user`` to install it for just yourself (e.g. if you don't have permission to write in the system site-packages), or you may want to create a virtualenv to work on PINT (using a virtualenv is highly recommended by the PINT developers).
+Depending on your system and preferences, you may want to append ``--user`` to install it for just yourself (e.g. if you don't have permission to write in the system site-packages), or you may want to create a virtualenv or Pixi environment to work on PINT.
 In that case, you just activate your virtualenv before running the ``pip`` command above.